vishnu-pc/Cult_Ent_V3/Rules.md

 - **ESLint**: 9.25.0 - Code linting with TypeScript rules
 - **HTML**: Semantic HTML5 elements
 - **CSS**: Modern CSS features and custom properties

+### Documentation Maintenance Requirements

+**RULE**: Documentation must be kept current with all changes:

+- **ALWAYS** update `Architecture.md` when:
+  - Adding new components or files
+  - Modifying project structure
+  - Changing technology stack or dependencies
+  - Adding new directories or organizational patterns
+  - Implementing new architectural patterns

+- **ALWAYS** update `Rules.md` when:
+  - Establishing new coding patterns or conventions
+  - Adding new development guidelines
+  - Modifying existing rules or standards
+  - Implementing new quality assurance processes
+  - Adding new tools or workflow requirements

+- **IMMEDIATE** documentation updates: Documentation changes should be made in the same session as code changes, not deferred
+- **VALIDATION** requirement: Verify that documentation accurately reflects the current state of the project after any structural changes

 ### Code Implementation Guidelines